top of page

 • In January of 1961, the CIA facilitated the murder of Patrice Lumumba, first elected president of the newly-independent nation of the Congo, after the left-leaning Lumumba requested assistance from the USSR in suppressing anti-government, secessionist activities brought about because of his policies which dis-favored the interests of Western powers.

-Under Dulles’ leadership, the CIA developed both an appetite and the skills needed for covert operations designed to overthrow governments, incite insurrection and assassinate foreign leaders.
+Under Dulles’ leadership, the CIA developed both an appetite and the skills needed for covert operations designed to overthrow governments, incite insurrections and assassinate foreign leaders.
 Where the interests of the United States were concerned (however defined by the ruling elite at the Agency), no sin was too grave.
 In fact, no sin was a sin at all.

 When, in 1959, the regime of Fulgencio Batista in Havana fell to a revolution led by Fidel Castro, the stage was set for a series of events which culminated at a three-street confluence in Dallas known as Dealey Plaza on November 22, 1963.